TudorZgimbau/TudorZgimbau/README.md

 # print("Hi world 👋")

-After being involved in tech startups and learning about the technical and business aspects of working with such companies, I've become interested in economics and applying data science in it.
-I'm currently focused on expanding my knowledge in this and the financial area.
+I'm in the process of becoming an economist and am interested in applying data science in economics in order to produce high-quality, impactful research.
+In the past, I've been a software engineer involved in tech startups and learned about the technical and business aspects of working with such companies.

 If you want to know who I am and how I got here, check out my story: https://www.tudor-zgimbau.dev/blog/who_am_i